tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 > 233168

 Scan is very much like the ```reduce``` function on Array in that it applies an accumulator function to the elements coming through the Observable, except instead of just outputting a single value (as ```reduce``` does), it emits a stream of the running accumulation (in this case, the sum so far).
-Thus, we use the ```last``` function to finally produce an Observable with the final value.
+Thus, we use the ```last``` function to produce an Observable with just the final value.

 There are also functions for combining Observable streams.
-The `zip` function provides a pretty straightforward way to pair the values from two streams into an array:
+The `zip` function lets you pair the values from two streams into an array:

 ```javascript
 const